r-shakya/tool-development/README.md

 ## Work done
 ### we had made an attempt in order to prioritize tensorflow issues
-- in tensorflow we have mainly six categories - bugs, docs-bug, feature, build/install, performance and support
+- in tensorflow we have mainly six categories - bugs, docs-bug, feature, build/install, performance and support.
-- we also have some unlabeled issues for which we can predict a label out of above six label
+- we also have some unlabeled issues for which we can predict a label out of above six labels.
-- for this we took naive-bayes classifier and trained it based on closed issues of tensorflow
+- for this we took naive-bayes classifier and trained it based on closed issues of tensorflow.
-- till this step evry issues got an label so now we can put them in six category
+- till this step every issue got an label so now we can put them in six categories.
 - we have put them in order and for the same we had assigned some weitage to each issue bugs (0.5) > features(0.4) > build/install(0.3) > docs-bug(0.2) > performance(0.1) > support(0.0)
 - now these weitage can be increased on different criteria, we had took some
 - we had kept unassigned issues first, so manager of the repo can assign these to someone because no one is working on them before.
-- we can increased some weitage based on amount of conversation, if number of comment are increasing rapidly then it can be savere issues and contributeres are not able to resolve them.
+- we can increased some weitage based on amount of conversation, if number of comment are increasing rapidly then it can be a savere issue and contributors are not able to resolve it.
-- even though anyone can make severe issues but we have give some weitage based on author association also.
+- eventhough anyone can create issues on github, they can be easy to resolve or hard but we have give some weitage based on author association also.

 ### please note this is just a step in order to prioritizing issues even all the criteria can be wrong.